sourcebots/docs/content/api/arduino.md

 ### `GPIOPinMode.ANALOGUE_INPUT`

 Certain sensors output analogue signals rather than digital ones, and so have to be read differently.
-The arduino has six analogue inputs, which are labelled `A0` to `A5`; however pins `A4` and `A5` are reserved and cannot be used.
+The Arduino has six analogue inputs, which are labelled `A0` to `A5`; however pins `A4` and `A5` are reserved and cannot be used.